maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

     .left-side, .right-side
       width: 50%

-Now if you were to change the size of .container, .left-side and .right-side would proportionally resize themselves to the new container size.
-Expand this example out to all grid elements including converting the 960 pixels in .container to a percentage, and you have a responsive grid that will resize itself depending upon the context it renders on.
+Now if you were to change the size of *.container*, *.left-side* and *.right-side* would proportionally resize themselves to the new container size.
+Expand this example out to all grid elements including converting the 960 pixels in *.container* to a percentage, and you have a responsive grid that will resize itself depending upon the context it renders on.

 ### Using Susy